 This particular Aircraft Manufacturer had a receiving challenge.

 Challenge: In this situation the end user had no mechanical equipment on the receiving end and needed to safely access the wings by hand using two people.

-Solution: Valley Box developed an ergonomically designed 3-section lid with drop-down sides in order for two people of average height to lift the wing out without damage or injury.
+Solution: Valley Box a San Diego crating company developed an ergonomically designed 3-section lid with drop-down sides in order for two people of average height to lift the wing out without damage or injury.

 Watch more of the series